jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 <figcaption>Password Hashed and Peppered User Table</figcaption>

-Now we see that the rainbow table we created before will no longer be applicable to our newly peppered passwords as the SHA256 values don't match any more.
+Now we see that the reverse hash lookup table we created before will no longer be applicable to our newly peppered passwords as the SHA256 values don't match any more.

 This method is secure if the pepper is kept secret.
-But if the pepper is discovered the attacker can easily make a new rainbow table with the pepper in front of each password and use this to attack the peppered user table.
+But if the pepper is discovered the attacker can easily make a new reverse hash lookup table with the pepper in appended to each password and use this to attack the peppered user table.

 If the pepper is lost, password verification is no longer possible as the correct hash cannot be generated.
 All users would have to create new passwords.